realworldocaml/book/book/imperative-programming/README.md

   new_elt
 ```

-`insert_first` first defines a new element `new_elt`, and then links it into
+`insert_first` first defines a new element `new_elt`, and then links
-the list, finally setting the list itself to point to `new_elt`.
-Note that
+it into the list, finally setting the list itself to point to
-the precedence of a `match` expression is very low, so to separate it from
+`new_elt`.
+Note that the precedence of a `match` expression is very
-the following assignment (`t := Some new_elt`), we surround the match with
+low, so to separate it from the following assignment (`t := Some
+new_elt`), we surround the match with parenthses.
+We could have used
-`begin ... end`.
-We could have used parentheses for the same purpose.
-Without
+`begin ... end` for the same purpose, but without some kind of
-some kind of bracketing, the final assignment would incorrectly become part
+bracketing, the final assignment would incorrectly become part of the
-of the `None` case. [elements/defining new]{.idx}
+`None` case. [elements/defining new]{.idx}

 We can use `insert_after` to insert elements later in the list.
 `insert_after` takes as arguments both an `element` after which to insert the